Matcha Info

 Use enough to water to thoroughly mix the Matcha.
 Lower temperature helps reduce bitterness.

-3. Whisk in “M” pattern until frothy to activate
+3. Whisk in “W” pattern until frothy to activate

 Shake your wrist in a zig zag pattern for 15 seconds and try not to scratch the chawan bowl.